wetlandcraft/textlyjs/README.md

 # textlyjs
-An HTML5 Javascript library to beautify the trxt looks.
+An HTML5 Javascript library to beautify the text looks.